rbentley-bit/PM25-ADHD/README.md

 ## Code availability

 The archived version of this repository associated with the published manuscript will be deposited in Zenodo and assigned a DOI.

+## License

+The R code in this repository is released under the MIT License.
+See `LICENSE` for details.

+The datasets included in this repository retain their original terms of use and licensing, as described above under **Data files**.